datagrok/python-userexit/README.md

 ## Features

 - Built-in decorator enables handler with a single line of code.
-- A bit of metaclass magic makes each of your error classes automatically set its own unique exit status, unless you explicitly assign one.
 - Messages are automatically whitespace-stripped and wrapped, to declutter source code.
 - Messages are automatically `.format()`ed with the custom class arguments and 'self'
+- (TODO) A bit of metaclass magic makes each of your error classes automatically set its own unique exit status, unless you explicitly assign one.

 ## Rationale